 If you are trying to show bottom line results (i.e. profit) saying that you have increased revenue is at best confusing and at worst disingenuous

-At the risk of stating the obvious, the top line is not bottom line.
-Increasing the top line is usually a good thing but it isn’t the same as showing bottom line results.
+At the risk of stating the obvious, the top is not the bottom.
+Increasing revenue is usually a good thing but it isn’t the same as showing bottom line results.

 Read: Phys.org, 2013, Business Increase Revenue With Social Media, March 25 2013, Click here.